ehsan18t/unilink/Doc/docs/index.md

     "password": "asxzasxz"
     }

+## ***Account Activiton***

 **Brief**

-    To create a user one needs to send the the information in a jason format and depending on that our system will register that  as a profile.

-## ***Account Activiton***
+To activate the registered account a token will be generated and sent to the corrosponding e-mail to verfiy the owner.
+After verfying the account will be registered.

     Used Api : http://127.0.0.1:8000/api/users/activation/